rustonaut/vec1/README.md

 This crate provides a rust `std::vec::Vec` wrapper with type guarantees to contain at least 1 element.
-This is useful if you build a API which sometimes has such constraints e.g. you need at last one target server address but there can be more.
+This is useful if you build a API which sometimes has such constraints e.g. you need at least one target server address but there can be more.

 Example
 --------